DP-Hridayan/aShellYou/README.md

 ## Features

 🎨 **Modern Material Design 3 UI**
-> Experience a clean, smooth, and responsive user interface built with Material You, adapting to your device's wallpaper and theme settings.
+> Experience a clean, smooth, and responsive user interface built with Material You design.
+Explore different color palettes in theme settings!
 </br>

 📲 **Execute Commands with Ease**